-Not only does this diagnose change your diet, but it also changes your entire social life.
+Not only does this diagnosis change your diet, but it also changes your entire social life.
 Traveling now requires packing just as much food as clothing and the prospect of eating out now becomes more like an interrogation about cross-contact prevention and ingredients than a vacation to be enjoyed.

-The following five have taken great lengths to prevent “cross-contact”, the interaction of gluten containing ingredients with one’s meal, because they understand that eating gluten-free isn’t just a dietary choice.
+The following five have taken great lengths to prevent “cross-contact”, the interaction of gluten-containing ingredients with one’s meal because they understand that eating gluten-free isn’t just a dietary choice.
 It is a prescription for someone living with a very serious disease.

 1937 W Maple Rd, Troy MI 48084

-When Gabe Hertz’s daughter was diagnosed with Celiac Disease and a nut allergy, he quickly realized that this establishment was more than just a lifesaver for her, but for others in their community.
+When Gabe Hertz’s daughter was diagnosed with Celiac Disease and a nut allergy, he quickly realized that this establishment was more than just a lifesaver for her, but also for others in their community.
 He opened Renee’s in her owner and they’ve been busy ever since.

 Everyone is in love with this place, and it’s listed as the #3 restaurant out of 236 restaurants in Troy on Trip Advisor.
 They’re even rated higher than finer dining restaurants like Ocean Prime and J. Alexander’s.

 The allergy-friendly setting is just one of the reasons people are willing to drive from out of state to Michigan just for this eatery.
 The food here is absolutely scrumptious!
-Their deep dish and thin crust pizzas, as well as calzones, will fill not just your stomach but your soul.
+Their deep-dish and thin-crust pizzas, as well as calzones, will fill not just your stomach but your soul.

 51111 Washington St, New Baltimore MI 48087

 While going through their own learning process at home, it became apparent that her family wasn’t the only one needing help eating with these dietary restrictions.
 For years Cox would make baked goods out of her own kitchen for friends and neighbors.

 The Mustard Seed Cafe is not only 100% gluten-free, but it is also completely organic.
 It even offers many vegetarian and vegan dishes.
 While there I sampled their Mediterranean sandwich, made on homemade bread, as well as their chili and a fresh cinnamon roll, straight out of the oven.

 1851 44th St SW, Wyoming MI 49519

 Previously known as 44th St. Diner, known for serving regular inexpensive fare, Lamppa felt a need to make a change to “align the way they eat personally with the food they serve professionally”.
 I had the pleasure of watching Lamppa in action one Saturday afternoon as he talked with guests not just about how they liked their dinner but honestly asking how they were doing.

 Their menu is free of artificial colors and flavors, added MSG, and high-fructose corn syrup.
 Their beef and chicken are free of antibiotics and their fish is caught fresh.
 All of it is absolutely DELICIOUS!

 12800 Old US 27, Dewitt MI 48820

 This small chain of restaurants was part of what made greater Lansing so great.
 However, when I was diagnosed with Celiac Disease in my mid 20’s, I had to say goodbye to my favorite hangout because there weren’t many items on the menu that were safe for me to eat.

-She dedicated a special grill for only gluten-free pancakes, and made sure that the cooking surface for eggs and potatoes never saw a crumb of bread.
+She dedicated a special grill for only gluten-free pancakes and made sure that the cooking surface for eggs and potatoes never saw a crumb of bread.
 I can’t begin to tell you the joy I felt, eating chocolate chip pancakes drizzled with syrup, knowing that someone had taken the care to prepare my meal safely.

 **The Flap Jack Shack in Dewitt is the ONLY location that offers gluten-free items.**